Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach

-The template for the first prompting $q_{ij}^{(1)}$ for knowledge generation is shown in Table~\ref{tab:1st prompt template}.
-This prompting template is based on the underlying principle of the ZSCoT technique\footnote{Although the quality of the LLM outputs can be further enhanced, e.g., by fine-tuning with several datasets containing fundamental knowledge for causal inference or retrieval-augmented generation (RAG), we adopt the idea of ZSCoT to establish low-cost and simple methods, which can be universally applied independent of the targeted fields of causal inference.} ~\citep{Kojima2022}, which was reported as a potential method to enhance the performance of the LLM generation tasks; enhancement is performed by guiding logical inference and eliciting the background knowledge acquired through the pretraining process from the LLM.
+The template for the first prompt $q_{ij}^{(1)}$ for knowledge generation is shown in Table~\ref{tab:1st prompt template}.
+This prompting template\footnote{The details of the adjustment of the wording in the prompt template are explained in Appendix \ref{appendix: Prompt Adjustments}.} is based on the underlying principle of the ZSCoT technique\footnote{Although the quality of the LLM outputs can be further enhanced, e.g., by fine-tuning with several datasets containing fundamental knowledge for the discussion of causality or retrieval-augmented generation (RAG), we adopt the idea of the ZSCoT to establish low-cost and simple methods, which can be universally applied independent of the targeted fields of causal inference.} ~\citep{Kojima2022}, which was reported as a potential method to enhance the performance of the LLM generation tasks; enhancement is performed by guiding logical inference and eliciting the background knowledge acquired through the pretraining process from the LLM.
 Furthermore, expecting that the in-context learning~\citep{Brown2020} of the SCD results can lead to better performance of the LLM-KBCI in terms of statistics, the SCD results, e.g., the causal structure and bootstrap probabilities, can be included in $\langle$blank 5$\rangle$ and $\langle$blank 9$\rangle$, which are defined as ``statistical causal prompting''~(SCP).
 Because the information used in SCP is partially dependent on the SCD algorithms, a brief description of the patterns for constructing the contents of $\langle$blank 5$\rangle$ and $\langle$blank 9$\rangle$ is presented in Section ~\ref{sec:patterns}.